Warning: Disconnect power before servicing.

 Frequently Asked Questions

-Can I bypass the Whirlpool door/lid lock?
+Can I bypass the Whirlpool door or lid lock to finish my laundry?

 Related Whirlpool Washer Error Codes